pearcej/complex/ThinkComplexity/_sources/Self-organized criticality/Fractals.rst

     Figure 9.5: Box counts for cells with levels 0, 1, 2, and 3, compared to dashed lines with slopes 1 and 2.

-Figure ?? shows the results.
+:ref:`Figure 9.5 <box_count>` shows the results.
 On a log-log scale, the cell counts form nearly straight lines, which indicates that we are measuring fractal dimension over a valid range of box sizes.

 To estimate the slopes of these lines, we can use the SciPy function ``linregress``, which fits a line to the data by linear regression (see http://thinkcomplex.com/regress).